Post

 • This setting requires organization admin permissions to access

-2. If you plan to create a large number repositories that you want to be a source for Dependabot, creating a Dependabot Secret (preferably as an org-level Dependabot secret) with the value of a personal access token (preferably a fine-grained token) that has read-access to the required repositories would be preferred
+2. If you plan to create a large number repositories that you want to be a source for Dependabot, creating a Dependabot secret (preferably as an org-level Dependabot secret) with the value of a personal access token (preferably a fine-grained token) that has read-access to the required repositories would be preferred

 • I don’t find it as detrimental to use a personal access token as a Dependabot secret since Dependabot secrets can only be access by Dependabot; you can’t use a GitHub Actions workflow to expose the secret accidentally/intentionally